naggie/dstask/README.md

 Cmd and IDs can be swapped, multiple IDs can be specified for batch operations.

-run "task help <cmd>" for command specific help.
+run "dstask help <cmd>" for command specific help.

 Add -- to ignore the current context. / can be used when adding tasks to note any words after.